kautzerbonito/operagx-nitro-gen/README.md

 # operagx-nitro-gen
-Uses opera GX promotion to gain free nitro for 1 month
+Uses opera GX promotion to gain free nitro codes for 1 month and put them in a list.

 # HOW TO USE